 The Rule of Law

-Protective Behaviours are taught across the school and every child is aware that they have the right to feel safe.
+Protective behaviours are taught across the school and every child is aware that they have the right to feel safe.
 They are also taught that there is always an adult they can talk to at school.
 Children are valued for their differences and there is a wide variety of extra-curricular clubs to enable children to try new things, develop new skills and practise existing ones.
 Care is taken to provide equal opportunities.
 Time and care is taken to know each child as an individual and Circle Time/PSHE sessions give children a chance to share their feelings and opinions in a safe way.
 Opportunities for children to take more responsibility within the school are encouraged.
-Pupils volunteer during the lunchtimes on the playground, in the dinner hall and support the running of some clubs.
-Pupils are encouraged to know, understand and exercise their rights and personal freedoms and are advised how to exercise these safely, for example through our e-Safety teaching and PSHE lessons.
-Pupils are given the freedom to make choices, e.g. signing up for extra-curricular clubs, choosing the level of challenge in some lessons and they are becoming increasingly more involved in child–led learning.
+Pupils volunteer as play leaders during the lunchtimes on the playground and sometimes the older children support the running of some clubs.
+Pupils are encouraged to know, understand and exercise their rights and personal freedoms and are advised how to exercise these safely, for example through our E-Safety teaching and PSHE lessons.
+Pupils are given the freedom to make choices, such as signing up for extra-curricular clubs, choosing the level of challenge in some lessons and through being involved in child–led learning and independent research.

 A class behaviour agreement is drawn up to set clear expectations of respectful behaviour.
 If pupils show disrespect to one another, this is dealt with immediately through the school’s Behaviour Policy.
 Time is given for repair and restoration and to talk about the behaviour which is disrespectful to others.
 An Anti-Bullying week is held annually and various well-being events are held across the year.
 During these sessions, children are taught to value differences in others and themselves and to respect others.
 A consistent Behaviour Policy is in place and children take responsibility, with support when needed, to resolve conflict and to repair relationships.
 Friendship support groups and team building sessions are used to resolve any persistent issues.